-Can I Tour FBI Headquarters?
+Can I Tour FBI Headquarters in Washington, DC?

 The FBI Headquarters is located between 9th and 10th Streets NW.
-The closest Metro subway stops are Federal Triangle on the Orange, Blue and Silver lines, Gallery Place/Chinatown and Metro Center on the Red line, and Archives/Navy Memorial on the Yellow and Green lines.
+The closest Metro subway stops are Federal Triangle on the Orange, Blue and Silver lines, Gallery Place/Chinatown and Metro Center on the Red Line, and Archives/Navy Memorial on the Yellow and Green lines.